Devoted to the Details.

 To expedite the vetting process, orthopedic service providers interested in becoming an ALTSO Program Partner, must meet the following requirements.

-• The Organization must be a legally registered entity in its country of operations and should have formal documentation attesting to this (i.e., registration number, registration document, and/or agreement with government allowing the clinical orthopedic service provider to operate locally).
+• The Organization must be a legally registered entity in its country of operations.
+It should have formal documentation attesting to this (i.e., registration number, registration document, and/or agreement with the government allowing the clinical orthopedic service provider to operate locally).

-• The Organization agrees to not charge for medical consultations, evaluations, treatments, devices or any other services provided to patients via ALTSO's support.
+• The Organization agrees not to charge for medical consultations, evaluations, treatments, products, or any other services provided to patients through ALTSO's support.

-• The Organization must own and operate an in-house prosthetic, orthotic, or wheelchair workshop.
+• The Organization must own and operate an in-house prosthetic, orthotic, and/or wheelchair workshop.

 For more information on how to become one of our program partners, please fill out the below form.